Pre-charge Engagement

 While doing so, we will also work proactively to maintain contact with investigating officers, establishing the full case against you so that we can build the strongest possible defence case.

-Our solicitors will liaise with prosecuting authorities on your behalf, with the primary aim being to bring your case to an early conclusion, saving you the unnecessary stress, trauma and cost of court proceedings.
+JD Spicer Zeb pre-charge engagement solicitors will liaise with prosecuting authorities on your behalf.
+Their primary aim is to bring your case to an early conclusion, saving you the unnecessary stress, trauma, and cost of court proceedings.

 During this stage, our team can highlight evidence that is relevant to your defence to the CPS, providing access to various lines of enquiry and evidence that serve to support your case.
 Where required, we can also make submissions in respect of expert evidence that will be of probative value to the case.